beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 (@) `06-keystone-generate-admin-token.sh`

-Keystone allows two types of authentication for administrative action like creating users, tenants,
+Keystone allows two types of authentication in its command line interface for administrative actions like creating users, tenants, etc:
-etc:

 1. Using an admin token and `admin_port` (35357), e.g.: